 - Optional Program Extras are available at additional cost.
 These include day trips, tours, weekend trips around the country and language camps prior to your return home.
 Please contact our office for further information.

-- Arrival orientation held in Copenhagen at an additional cost for January and August arrivals.
+- Arrival orientation held in Copenhagen for January and August arrivals.
+This is a brief orientation and included in the program fee.

 For August arrival: students need to turn at least 16 in the calendar year of their arrival.
 If students turn 19 in the calendar year of arrival they are too old for our program.